Slain girl's grandmother wants caseworkers deemed 'reckless' - WHIZ News

 State law provides case workers immunity from such lawsuits unless they were found to have acted “in a wanton or reckless manner.”
 Lower courts rejected the grandmother’s claims, saying she hadn’t provided enough evidence that the immunity should be lifted.

-Desena Bradley appealed to the Ohio Supreme Court, which scheduled oral arguments for Wednesday.
+Desena Bradley appealed to the Ohio Supreme Court, which held oral arguments Wednesday.
 A decision isn’t expected for months.
 It’s unclear from court records whether Desena Bradley stepped in on behalf of her granddaughter when she was alive.

 Hamilton County officials wants the high court to dismiss the lawsuit, arguing the girl was killed by her parents and not by county workers.
 There’s no evidence the caseworkers acted maliciously or in bad faith, county attorneys said.